The Necessary Stage: Publications

 TNS has produced several publications.
 Still Building (1994), published by EPB, is a compilation of three plays by the company's Resident Playwright Haresh Sharma.
 Other early published work by Haresh include This Chord and Others (1999) – a compilation of six plays published by Minerva, and Off Centre (2000), published by Ethos Books.

 In 1997, the company published 9 Lives – 10 Years of Singapore Theatre, a landmark book and the first of its kind featuring essays on Singapore theatre, commissioned by TNS.

 Ask Not: TNS In Singapore Theatre, a collection of essays on examining the social, political, economic and artistic aspects of theatre-making in Singapore from the perspective of TNS, was published by Times Editions in 2004.

 In 2007, Off Centre was selected by the Ministry of Education in Singapore as a literature text for the GCE ‘O’ and ‘N’ levels syllabi, and was republished by the company the same year.

 In August 2007, a new volume of Interlogue: Studies in Singapore Literature, was published with a focus on the works of Haresh Sharma.
 The publication, written by Prof David Birch and edited by A/P Kirpal Singh, was an extensive investigation into Sharma's development as a writer.

 In 2010, TNS published a new anthology of Haresh's plays entitled Trilogy, including the scripts and production notes of its three award-winning works, Fundamentally Happy, Good People and Gemuk Girls.

 In 2011, two collections of short plays by Haresh Sharma entitled Shorts 1 and Shorts 2 were published by TNS.

 The script of Those Who Can't, Teach, which was restaged as part of the 2010 Singapore Arts Festival, as well as Model Citizens, have also been published by Epigram Books.

 A collection of plays entitled Plays for Schools with plays targeted at educators and students was published in late 2012.

 TNS's recent collection of plays is entitled Don’t Forget to Remember Me, dealing with medical issues and launched at the Singapore Writers Festival in November 2013.

 In May 2014, TNS launched the publication Best Of.
 The play was staged at the M1 Singapore Fringe Festival 2014 and 2014 to rave reviews, and also received popular and critical acclaim during its runs in Penang at the Georgetown Arts Festival 2013 as well as Kuala Lumpur in 2014.
 Following that in the same year, another publication Eclipse was launched; this production had previously been presented in Singapore and Scotland.

 The Triangle Project

-The Triangle Project was started in 1992 with the aim of providing opportunities for the less privileged to watch theatre.
-TNS matches donors and charities with the former buying tickets to our productions for the beneficiaries.
-This scheme has proven to be very successful and numerous beneficiaries of Voluntary Welfare Organisations have experienced theatre as a result.
+The Triangle Project was established in 1992 to provide access to theatre for people from disadvantaged backgrounds.
+Under the programme, TNS connects donors with charitable organisations, with donors funding theatre tickets for beneficiaries.